Excited-State Phase Diagram of a Ferromagnetic Quantum Gas

-We initially prepare an sBEC of $7\times10^4$ rubidium atoms in the hyperfine state $|F,m \rangle = |1,0\rangle$ in a crossed-beam optical dipole trap, where the atomic spin can freely evolve.
-Because of its small size, the system is well described in single-mode approximation.
-The spin dynamics, characterized by the creation and annihilation of pairs of atoms in $|1,\pm 1 \rangle$, is modeled by the Hamiltonian~\cite{Kawaguchi2012}
+We initially prepare an sBEC of $7\times10^4$ rubidium atoms in the hyperfine state $|F,m \rangle = |1,0\rangle$ in a crossed-beam optical dipole trap.
+The spin dynamics, characterized by the creation and annihilation of pairs of atoms in $|1,\pm 1 \rangle$, is modeled by the Hamiltonian in single-mode approximation~\cite{Kawaguchi2012}